14islands/14islands-com-v2/app/blog/_posts/2016-08-25-our-website-is-open-source.md

 With static files, security updates are not needed to prevent these kind of attacks.

-The site is also served over a secure connection (SSL) using [Cloudflare as a CDN](https://cloudflare.com){:target="_blank"}.
-CloudFlare offers fast global delivery with SSL out of the box.

 ## It’s version controlled

 Since the website is all static files, we can use [Github Pages](https://pages.github.com/){:target="_blank"} for hosting.
 This is great as we already use [Git](https://git-scm.com/) with [Github](https://github.com/){:target="_blank"} for version control on all open source projects.